 Doug Lingelbach Doug Lingelbach was born and raised in Saskatchewan.
 As he was training to become an arborist over 20 years ago, he used his talent with a chainsaw to carve a chair out of a giant cottonwood tree.
 This led to various styles of sculpture created from the wood he became acquainted with through his relationship with trees.

-This will be Doug’s 2nd year at Wintershines
+This will be Doug’s third year at Wintershines